 Originally, we had a spring loaded prototype that covered the blade when not in use.
 This was effective for thin pieces of paper, but the spring was too floppy to be used with thicker materials, such as foamcore.
 We considered designing a more complex system, but realized that low cost and simplicity would be key to this product, since we were aiming at classrooms and shop spaces where students would use utility knives.
 The low cost would be incentive for institutions to buy these simple add-ons to help keep students safe.
 The final prototypes were 3D printed, with slight modifications between each iteration that was driven by user testing and feedback.

 User and market research, user testing, mechanical design, 3D printing, communication and presentation design

-Safely did not prove to be an appropriately sized project for our final product since our teams are quite large, but Safely will remain on my knife.
+Safely did not prove to be a complex enough project for our final product since our teams are quite large, but Safely will remain on my knife.